-When we asked some eFireplaceStore.com customers what their most pressing concerns were when selecting gas logs online, the results surprised us.
-We expected mostly technical questions, but what we heard were statements like "I don't know how to get started", "All of the gas logs look the same", and "I'm afraid that I'll choose the wrong gas logs and I won't be able to use them or they won't work right".
-After considering our customers' concerns, we decided the best approach was to provide a simple, straightforward walkthrough to take the guesswork out of the process of choosing the perfect gas logs.
+When we asked some eFireplaceStore.com customers about their most pressing concerns when selecting gas logs online, the results surprised us.
+We expected mostly technical questions, but what we heard were statements like "I don't know how to get started," "All of the gas logs look the same," and "I'm afraid that I'll choose the wrong gas logs and I won't be able to use them, or they won't work right."
+After considering our customers' concerns, we decided the best approach was to provide a simple, straightforward walkthrough to take the guesswork out of choosing the perfect gas fireplace logs.
 The good news is that if you're reading this, then that walkthrough is what you've found!
-Without further delay, let's get started.
+Let's get started!

 Natural Gas or Liquid Propane?

-Choosing gas logs for your home is fairly simple, and many customers already have a fuel source in mind when they begin shopping.
-For those who don't, however, let's take a look at the good and bad points of each fuel used with most gas logs: natural gas or liquid propane.
+Choosing gas logs for your home is simple, and many customers already have a fuel source in mind when shopping.
+However, for those who don't, let's look at the good and bad points of each fuel used with most gas logs: natural gas or liquid propane.

 Natural Gas